ilya0/Bookmark-app/README.md

 ### to do list

-- front end
+-   front end - semi- complete
--organize mvc
+-   organize mvc - needs to be done
-- routes
+-   routes -  need delete and id routs
-- initialize db
+-   initialize db done
-- push to heroku
+-   push to heroku - not done